dbt-labs/snowflake_summit_formula1_workshop_draft/1-overview-dbt-python-snowpark.md

 ## What you'll learn

-- How to build scalable data transformation pipelines using dbt, and Snowflake using SQL and Python
+- How to use dbt with Snowflake to build scalable transformations using SQL and Python
-- How to leverage copying data into Snowflake from a public S3 bucket
+    - How to use dbt SQL to prepare your data from sources to encoding
+    - How to train a model in dbt python and use it for future prediction
+    - How to deploy your full project

 ## What you need to know